-Three of the communication failures were at a new car dealership.
+- Two of the workstations that failed to communicate had already been automatically locked out from performing inspections by the workstation software prior to the audit being conducted. - One workstation was communicating with after-market cables, but failed to communicate with the approved cables, and therefore required repair. - One of the communication failures was at a new car dealership.
 The communication protocol of the simulator used on the audit is not typically seen by the dealership because the protocol is not associated with the line of vehicles it sells.
-Because the workstation appeared to be communicating during inspections, it wasn't until March 2012, that the communication failure for the one protocol was discovered and the relevant workstation components replaced.
+Because the workstation appeared to be communicating during inspections, an audit was required to detect the communication failure for the particular communication protocol.